When is a loss at immigration court not a loss?

 None of these reasons guarantee your case will be reopened.
 But if you’re fighting against being deported, filing a motion to reopen may give you a second chance to win your case.

-In general, motions to reopen must be filed within 90 days of the final court decision or deportation order.
+In general, immigration court motions to reopen must be filed within 90 days of the final court decision or deportation order.